ServiceNow Inc. (NOW) Just Got Our Attention

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NOW starting from Desai Chirantan Jitendra, who sale 6,146 shares at the price of $569.96 back on Feb 18.
-After this action, Desai Chirantan Jitendra now owns 37,552 shares of ServiceNow Inc., valued at $3,502,974 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NOW starting from LUDDY FREDERIC B, who sale 15,690 shares at the price of $478.48 back on Mar 08.
+After this action, LUDDY FREDERIC B now owns 51,510 shares of ServiceNow Inc., valued at $7,507,328 using the latest closing price.

-Goon Fay Sien, the Principal Accounting Officer of ServiceNow Inc., sale 139 shares at $572.37 during a trade that took place back on Feb 18, which means that Goon Fay Sien is holding 3,897 shares at $79,559 based on the most recent closing price.
+LUDDY FREDERIC B, the Director of ServiceNow Inc., sale 810 shares at $485.84 during a trade that took place back on Mar 08, which means that LUDDY FREDERIC B is holding 50,700 shares at $393,528 based on the most recent closing price.

 Stock Fundamentals for NOW